Our International Courses

 Location: 24 D'Olier Street

 The aim of this inter-disciplinary programme is to provide an opportunity for students to develop a sound academic base to their practice and to critically explore and critique mental health service provision.
-This programme endeavors to provide those who wish to apply for senior positions with the skills necessary for advancing knowledge, initiating and encouraging innovation, and leading and developing their practice, thus enabling them to achieve their highest potential in both their academic and professional lives.
+This programme endeavours to provide those who wish to apply for senior positions with the skills necessary for advancing knowledge, initiating and encouraging innovation, and leading and developing their practice, thus enabling them to achieve their highest potential in both their academic and professional lives.

 Structure & Delivery